fryce/terraform-dynamodb-migration-using-emr/README.md

 This module supports to one-off migrate **one DynamoDB table** between different AWS regions from one AWS account to another.

-For migration between different source & target accounts sets, need other isolate executions.

 ## Step 1.
 Check Prerequisites

-- Assume Target DynamoDB table including secondary indexes is ready.
+- If there are secondary indexes in source DynamoDB table, then make sure target DynamoDB table is created in advance with secondary indexes.
 (Terraform here won't create for you.)
-- Assume both source and target DDB is encrypted by **KMS CMK**.
+- Make sure both source and target DDB is encrypted by **KMS CMK**.
 - Make sure existed KMS key policy allows the keys to be accessed from target account:
   1. In source account, go to KMS console.
   2. Choose existed CMK used by DynamoDB tables and edit.